JagpreetBath/European_Hotel_Analysis/MachineLearning/GSP.md

         6. Enter as many reviews as you want to test
         7. Watch the results!

-## Suggestions
+## Recommendations
-* If the company wants to have the review results in two categories - 'positive' and 'negative', then the algorithm with the best accuracy in predicting results is ***Logistic Regression***.
+* If the company wants to have the review results in two categories - 'positive' and 'negative', then ***Logistic Regression*** and ***Deep Learning NLP*** are recommended - both have an accuracy score of 0.957.
-* If the company wants any further granularity in the review output, then the algorithm with the best accuracy in predicting results is ***PySpark NLP***
+* If the company wants any further granularity in the review output, then ***PySpark NLP*** is recommended.
+* If a balance between granurality and accuracy is desired, then the 3 categories (good, bad, average) review output is suggested.
+These categories are easy for customers to understand. ***PySpark NLP*** is recommended as the model - it gives an accuracy score of 0.786.